 After planning permission has been granted

-Once you have received planning permission, you may go ahead with plans, and the local authority is at liberty to come and inspect at any time.
+Once you have received planning permission in the French legal system, you may go ahead with plans.
+The local authority is at liberty to come and inspect at any time.
 You will also need to submit a declaration confirming that the work has been carried out according to the permit application and local building regulations within 30 days of the work’s completion.